Please enable JavaScript to ensure auto alt text generation works properly

 myInterview is a cloud-based video interviewing platform that focuses on asynchronous (one-way) interviews.
 It lets you send candidates a set of pre-recorded or text-based questions, then review their responses on your own time.

 The company positions itself as accessible and friendly, with a playful brand and approachable pricing.
-It claims over 3 million interviews completed globally and has recognizable customers in the U.S. like Chick-fil-A and Six Flags.
+The company reports millions of interviews completed globally and has recognizable customers in the U.S. like Chick-fil-A and Six Flags.

 myInterview pricing and plan structure